Research and Scholarship Policy

 The allocation of scholarship workload is determined by the relevant Head of School.

 The allocation of research workload is determined by the Head of School in consultation with the DVP Research and Standards.
 Research workload allocations will be strategically provided in order to maximise the output of high quality research.
 Criteria for allotting research workload may include demonstrated evidence of:

 - a track record of high quality research outputs;

 - external funding for research;

 - research potential of early-career researchers and those on part-time or fractional appointments;

-- undertaking an identified special project approved by the Dean of Faculty and DVP Research and Standards.
+- undertaking an identified special project approved by the Head of School and DVP Research and Standards.